 What Should I Expect During a Liver Ultrasound Scan?

 A liver ultrasound scan is a noninvasive procedure that does not require any special preparation.
-You will be asked to lie on your back on an examination table and a gel will be applied to your abdomen.
+During the liver ultrasound, You will be lie on your back on an examination table and a gel will be applied to your abdomen.
 The ultrasound technician will then move a handheld device called a transducer over the area to take images of the liver.
-The procedure is painless and usually takes about 15 minutes.
+The purpose of a liver ultrasound is to provide clear images of the liver to help detect any abnormalities or health issues.
+The procedure is painless and usually takes about 15 minutes. and is commonly performed for various liver ultrasound reasons.

 What Are the Risks of a Liver Ultrasound Scan?